itsDavidSQ/laravel-api-redaktor/README.md

 #### Query String

-APIs accepting the version as a query string parameter, may use the `\DSLabs\LaravelRedaktor\Version\QueryStringStrategy` strategy.
+APIs accepting the version as a query string parameter, may use the `\DSLabs\LaravelApiRedaktor\Version\QueryStringStrategy` strategy.

-The parameter name can be configured by changing the `name` property in the `/config/redaktor.php` configuration file:
+The parameter name can be configured by changing the `name` property in the `/config/api-redaktor.php` configuration file:

 ```php
    return [